Get approved today for a medical cannabis card in Massachusetts, 100% online.

 Read more common Massachusetts patient FAQs.

-- Diseases and conditions determined to be debilitating, per the applicant’s healthcare provider
+Diseases and conditions determined to be debilitating by the patient’s healthcare provider may also qualify for medical marijuana in Massachusetts.

 You might if you have a debilitating condition.
 It will be the practitioner’s responsibility to determine whether your condition qualifies as “debilitating.”
 The state defines “debilitating” as “causing weakness, cachexia, wasting syndrome, intractable pain, or nausea, or impairing strength or ability, and progressing to such an extent that one or more of a patient’s major life activities is substantially limited.”

 You’ll only be charged if you’re approved for your medical marijuana certification.
 If not, your evaluation is free!
 If you sign up and pay for your evaluation, but then cancel before your evaluation, there is a small $10 fee for the payment processing.
 You can also change your mind after your evaluation if you wish and request a refund, but you must do so before your certification has been submitted to the state.
 Once you’ve been certified, a refund for services will no longer be available.
-Please send an email to support@nuggmd.com with the subject line “Refund Request” and a brief description of your issue.
+Please send an email to support@www.nuggmd.com with the subject line “Refund Request” and a brief description of your issue.
+Patients won’t receive a refund for failure to follow through with their certification process once the practitioner completes the certification requirements.
+It is the patient’s responsibility to complete their certification.
+If you’re stuck or having trouble completing your certification, please reach out to customer service and our agents will help you through the process.
 We want to make sure you’re 100% satisfied with your purchase being that you, the customer, are the most important thing to us!
 Once a refund has been initiated, please allow 3-5 business days for the funds to transfer back to the card you used for the transaction.
 A refund is no longer available more than 30 days after the date of your evaluation.
 If any issues arise, please feel free to reach back out for further assistance.

 Absolutely!
 You have the right to see whomever you choose for your medical marijuana evaluation, so long as the practitioner is a Massachusetts-licensed physician, physician assistant, or certified nurse practitioner that has registered with the state as a Certifying Healthcare Provider.
 All NuggMD practitioners are licensed in the state for which they provide evaluations and have acquired all state-required cannabis training and certifications.